clj-kondo/clj-kondo/doc/hooks.md

 When a `defmacro` in your source code carries the metadata `{:clj-kondo/macro true}`, clj-kondo extracts the macro into the configuration directory and registers it as a `:macroexpand` hook for that var.
-There is no need to copy the macro into `.clj-kondo/` by hand.
+No need to copy the macro into `.clj-kondo/` by hand.

 ``` clojure
 (ns my.app)